matiaspakua/tech.notes.io/pages/software_engineering/generative_ai.md

 # Table of content

  * Introduction
- * Differents types of generative IA
+ * Different types of generative IA
  * Understanding how Generative AI works
  * Using Generative AI Models for Content Creation
  * Main models